ckf42/shdl/README.md

 ## Config file

-You can store your configurations for `shdl` in a UTF-8 encoded text file.
+You can store your default configurations for `shdl` in a UTF-8 encoded text file.

 By default, `shdl` will look for `.shdlconfig` at home directory `~` (Windows: `%USERPROFILE%`).
 You can also specify the path to this file with `--config`.
+To stop looking for `.shdlconfig` file, or simply put an empty string in the commandline option (`--config ""`)

 If this file exists (and can be read), it will be parsed line by line as follows: